anryabrahamyan/AI_2048/README.md

 # AI_2048
- implementation of 2048 and its solving methods
+ implementation of 2048 and its solving methods.